 Just like UT and A&M, Layne’s and Canes have been fighting each other for the best comfort chicken and fries.
 Between Austin and College Station there’s a lot of ground to cover but the dispute has been egging on for ages.
 Rumor has it that Layne’s was the original Canes, so why has Layne’s been left in the dirt?
-I decided to make the drive and put their chicken where their mouth is.
-The Layne’s vs. Canes Chicken Battle.
+I was inspired by Kate Knauff’s recent head to head comparison and decided to do my own The Layne’s vs. Canes Chicken Battle.

 First let’s do some fact checking before we get to judging.

 Layne’s came to be the first Texas-based chicken comfort food right in College Station, home of the Texas A&M Aggies, in 1994.
 On the other hand, Todd Graves opened the first Cane’s in Baton Rouge, near LSU in 1996.